jspahrsummers/effective-code-review/Effective Code Review.md

 ^ **Every single pull request summary** should explain the goal of the PR.
 Otherwise, how will you as a reviewer know whether it's acceptable?

-^ The author of a pull request will almost always have the _most_ context on the problem, so it's also important that they can explain it clearly.
+^ The author of a pull request will have the _most_ context on the problem, so it's important that they can explain it clearly.
 If the explanation doesn't make sense to you as a reviewer, request changes!

 ---